-- Persistence statements (labeled per) allow each fluent to be specified as being persistent (normally retaining its value from the previous timepoint), durational (normally reverting to a default value), or dynamic (varying freely, subject to other constraints involving this fluent). - Domain constraint statements (labeled dom) characterize acausal information which is always true in the world being modeled. - Action type specifications (labeled acs) provide generic definitions of action types. - Dependency constraint statements (labeled dep) characterize causal and directional dependencies among features.
+- Persistence statements (labeled per) allow each fluent to be specified as being persistent (normally retaining its value from the previous timepoint), durational (normally reverting to a default value), or dynamic (varying freely, subject to other constraints involving this fluent). - Domain constraints (labeled dom) characterize acausal information which is always true in the world being modeled. - Action type specifications (labeled acs) provide generic definitions of action types. - Dependency constraints (labeled dep) characterize causal and directional dependencies among fluents.

 A narrative background specification also contains a vocabulary for the narrative.
-In the following subsections, each of the statement types and the vocabulary specification will be described in detail and correlates to the RAH scenario will be listed.
+In the following subsections, each of the statement types and vocabulary specification will be described in detail and correlates to the RAH scenario will be listed.